Two young men look for romance in a shopping mall.

 "I gave you a cigarette and a light.
 Don't ask me for anything else," John answered, his voice thick with anger.

 The woman stood still with a huge smile while John bathed her in compliments.
-Then both parties left on amiable terms, and John went to look for the next woman he could flatter.

 The two young men rested on a bench in the middle of the mall.
+Mike felt a little out of place, but he wasn't going to let that ruin his day.

 "I'd rather go to B. Dalton's and look for women there," Mike responded.